 The park contains untold miles of roads and trails, oriented primarily towards automotive visitors, cyclists, and day hikers.
 The road and trail system provides easy access to Helen Hunt Falls, another Springs landmark.

-It runs out to Gold Camp Road, a remnant of the region’s mining days that continues to resonate with local youth today.
+It runs out to Gold Camp Road, a remnant of the region’s mining days that continues to resonate today.
+It leads to two former railroad tunnels that you can drive to, and several others that are hikable.
 The Starsmore Nature and Visitor Center provides a scientific and environmental overview of the significance of the North Cheyenne area.

 North Cheyenne Cañon is one of the region’s most popular visitor destinations, with more than 450,000 annual visitors.
 Admission is always free, and the park is open year-round from 5am to 9pm.